MaxBWiseman/CatFanWebsite--MaxW/README.md

 ### Temporary fix with centering with 'margin-left:350px;'

 ### Githubs version of markdown does not support the <u></u> tags, changed to '**' asterisk bold in my readme file.

+### There is a strange bug with responsive design were sometimes using developer tools on my website to check responsivness, it doesnt work and requires to select a phone screen (e.g Samsung Galaxy S8+) and then responsiveness kicks in again.
+Not sure what causes this hiccup.
+Here is a video to explain the strange issue -

 # Credits